Xronophobe/Kata-WordWrap/README.md

 * [x] Return null when the column parameter is not a positive integer
 * [x] Split at the last space character before reaching the given column
-* [x] Split at column number when there is no space before
+* [x] Split at the given column number when there is no space before
 * [ ] do not copy spaces at the first or last position of each line

 ## Example